(Full-Time Position in Washington, DC)

 Who You Are

-That said, we know there are great candidates who may not think they fit into what we’ve described above or who have important skills we haven’t thought of.
+With that said, we know there are great candidates who may not think they fit into what we’ve described above or who have important skills we haven’t thought of.
 If that is you, don’t hesitate to apply and tell us about yourself!
+And if you’re a formerly incarcerated individual, someone who has a family member who is or has been incarcerated, or otherwise have direct experience with the criminal legal or juvenile legal systems, we will be particularly excited to hear from you.

 What You Will Do